 Sinai Akiba Academy is a private middle school in Los Angeles.
-The principal of Sinai Akiba Academy is Rabbi Laurence Scheindlin.
-569 children attend Sinai Akiba Academy and identify mostly as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
+The principal of Sinai Akiba Academy is Ms. Jeanne Jacobs-Gaffney, who can be contacted at firstname.lastname@example.org.
+475 students attend Sinai Akiba Academy and identify as Asian/Pacific Islander; White, non-Hispanic; and Hispanic.
 The ratio of students to teachers at Sinai Akiba Academy is 7:1.
 El Rodeo Elementary School is one of the nearest middle schools.

 - Ceramics sculpture

 - Drawing painting

 - Theater drama

 |Native Hawaiian or Other Pacific Islander||0%||%|